Sacrococcygeal Teratoma (SCT)

 A sacrococcygeal teratoma (SCT) is a tumor that grows at the base of the baby's spine near the coccyx (tailbone).
-Sacrococcygeal teratomas may grow to become very large and may cause problems for your baby before birth.
+They may become very large and cause problems for your baby before birth.
 This is the most common tumor found in newborns, and is more common in boys than in girls.
 Most are not cancerous but may become so if not removed.
-SCTs are removed surgically after the baby is born and most babies recover completely with no further problems.
+SCTs are removed surgically after the baby is born.
+Most babies recover completely with no further problems.
 In rare situations, the tumor needs to be addressed before birth because of its effect on the baby's heart or other organs.

 How is a sacrococcygeal teratoma diagnosed?

 If your baby has an SCT, a mass may be detected on a prenatal ultrasound.
 It may look like a fluid-filled sac called a "cyst," or appear to be solid, or may be both cystic and solid.
 There are other symptoms that indicate that your baby may have an SCT.
 These include raised levels of alpha-fetoprotein (AFP) in your own blood.

 How does a sacrococcygeal teratoma affect my baby's health?

 SCTs may grow outside the baby's abdomen, inside the abdomen, or both.
 A mass growing internally may put pressure on the baby's organs such as the bladder, causing more health problems.

 Before birth your OB doctor will measure the tumor to follow growth and determine how it affects the baby's other organs.
 A solid tumor can cause more of a problem than a cystic one, as solid tumors contain more blood vessels.
 This increase in blood flow may stress the baby's heart and result in heart failure.
 This causes extra fluid to develop in the baby and is called hydrops.
 This a life-threatening condition.